padrinobook/padrinobook/chapters/sessions.md

   GET /login
     load the login page
   POST :create
-    stay on page if user is not found (FAILED - 1) stay on login page if user is not confirmed (FAILED - 2) stay on login page if user has wrong password (FAILED - 3) redirects to home for confirmed user and correct password (FAILED - 4) redirect if user is correct and has remember_me (FAILED - 5) GET /logout
+    stays on login page if user is not found (FAILED - 1) stays on login page if user is not confirmed (FAILED - 2) stays on login page if user has wrong password (FAILED - 3) redirects to home for confirmed user and correct password (FAILED - 4) GET /logout
-    empty the current session (PENDING: Temporarily skipped with xit) redirect to homepage if user is logging out (PENDING: Temporarily skipped with xit)
+    empty the current session (PENDING: Temporarily skipped with xit) redirects to homepage if user is logged out (PENDING: Temporarily skipped with xit)

 Pending: (Failures listed here are expected and do not affect your suite's status)

-  1) SessionsController GET /logout empty the current session
-     # Temporarily skipped with xit
-     # ./spec/app/controllers/sessions_controller_spec.rb:66

-  2) SessionsController GET /logout redirect to homepage if user is logging out
-     # Temporarily skipped with xit
-     # ./spec/app/controllers/sessions_controller_spec.rb:71
+    ...

 Failures: